Fuse-Autotech/nest-timeout/README.md

 ## Description

 NestJS Timeout Interceptor repository.
-It enables setting up a timeout for a NestJS application. it also expose a Decorator for controller and controller methods specific timeouts.
+It enables setting up a timeout for a NestJS application.
+It also exposes a Decorator for controller and controller methods specific timeouts.

 ## Installation